-Unlike hard copies, soft copies can’t be given to a person who doesn’t have access to a smartphone or internet.
+Unlike hard copies, soft copies can’t be given to a person who doesn’t have access to a smartphone or the internet.
 Though they are suitable for many, still few people don’t find soft copies handy.
 Below are a few disadvantages of soft copies.

 - Soft copies can be accessed only through smartphones or PC.

 - You need an active internet connection to transfer or access the transferred soft copy documents.

 - Legal soft copy documents are only valid if digitally signed.

 - Soft copy documents are stored on a PC or cloud hence there is always a chance of a cyber-attack resulting in the theft of confidential documents.

 - Soft copies are not accepted everywhere therefore can’t be considered a permanent document source.